openhwgroup/core-v-mcu/docs/doc-src/tcdm_interconnect.rst

 - **AXI Multiplexer**: There is one AXI MUX per slave.
 It merges response channels( write response and read) coming from multiple masters targeting that slave.
 The mux includes RR arbitration logic to forward one valid response at a time to the master.

 The AXI Demux handles the actual routing of transactions to the correct slave based on the decoder's selection signals received from Write/Read Address decoder.
 For write transactions, the selection is stored in a FIFO to ensure data consistency throughout burst transfers.
 Once the slave complete processing the requests, the read and write responses are sent back to the crossbar.
-The AXI_Mux is then used to arbitrate and merge these responses from all slaves and return them to the originating master.
+Since multiple masters may target the same slave, their responses are funneled through a shared interface.
+The axi_mux, instantiated per slave, merges these responses and uses RR arbitration to decide which master's response to forward at any given time.

 System Architecture
 ~~~~~~~~~~~~~~~~~~~